yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

     -  Identify and eliminate as many single-points-of-failure as you can.

-3. Describe how you will implement a disaster recovery solution for the Ordering application.
+3. Describe how you will implement a disaster recovery solution for the claims application.

     -  Which secondary Azure region will you use?
     -  How will the DR be configured?
 Consider each component (web, database, AD, VPN)
     -  What process is required to fail over to the secondary site?
 Consider each component (web, database, AD, VPN).
 Are all process steps automated?
-    -  What is the impact on customers using the application?
+    -  What is the impact on agents using the application?
 How are they routed to the DR site after failover?
     -  Does the solution meet the RPO and RTO requirements?

 4. How will you protect both VMs and databases from data corruption or accidental deletion?